 We've made a number of important updates to the Dragster application.
 While the new Game Mode feature was the trigger for these updates, they will have an effect on all users.
-(If you don't know what Game Mode is, please see the article below!)
 Most of these updates are simply improvements that wont have any effect on users already underway, but unfortunately the item below for "Wheel Wells" could be disruptive if you are already using Dragster.

 Here's what's new in the Research materials (only applies to middle school content):